Interview with Connor - former Martial Arts Member

-How did you first get involved in the martial arts?
+- How did you first get involved in the martial arts?

-Currently I participate in the boxing program.
+- I participated in the boxing program.
 I was previously enrolled in Kickboxing, Jiu Jitsu and Krav Maga and did so because I wanted to be exposed to all types of martial arts that were available for me.
 After some time however my study and workloads increased and I had to select one to focus on.
 I chose boxing simply because I enjoyed the training, made solid improvement over such a short amount of time and received a huge degree of encouragement and personalised advice from our experienced trainer.

-How often do you train?
+- How often did you train?

-What is the most useful skill you have developed?
+- What is the most useful skill you have developed?

-Practicing boxing develops a wide range of skills and abilities.
+- Practicing boxing develops a wide range of skills and abilities.
 My hand - eye coordination has improved, cardio fitness and strength as well.
 The sparring I have done has also helped develop my confidence and has made me respect all forms of martial arts.
 It is very different from rugby, swimming and all other sports I have been involved with because I think that more than anything it focuses on individual development and the transformation of personal abilities.

-What would you say to someone interested in martial arts?
+- What would you say to someone interested in martial arts?

+- Get involved!
+You will not regret it.
 I started out with a martial arts trial and was hooked from the first session.
 Martial arts make you a better, stronger and wiser person and I am so glad I made the decision to give it a shot.

-What have you enjoyed most about the martial arts program?
+- What have you enjoyed most about the martial arts program?

-The range of choices available is unbelievable.
+- The range of choices available is unbelievable.
 I cannot believe it has taken me so long at this university to realise that this program existed!
 One more thing I would like to add is the fellow participants are wonderful people.
 Those experienced are more than willing to help newbies and everyone looks after each other.
 It is a safe and enjoyable program to increase strength, confidence and develop personal skills.